pruthviperumalla/Event-Recommender-System/README.md

 ### Model results and analysis

 Our train test split is 80:20.
-To avoid overfitting and tune the hyperparameters, we used 5-folds cross validation on the training split.
+To avoid overfitting and to tune the hyperparameters, we used 5-folds cross-validation on the training split.
 Below, we discuss the experiments, results and analysis of the various models we trained in the interest prediction phase.

 - **Random Forest**